Change-You-Can-See-Value-You-Can-Feel/Change-You-Can-See-Value-You-Can-Feel.github.io/ReadMe.md

   </p>
   <p>We will:</p>
   <ul>
-    <li>✅ Push for open and accessible SHSG meetings, where students can directly engage with leadership.</li>
+    <li> Push for open and accessible SHSG meetings, where students can directly engage with leadership.</li>
-    <li>✅ Provide clear updates on major decisions through easy-to-access summaries and Q&amp;A sessions.</li>
+    <li> Provide clear updates on major decisions through easy-to-access summaries and Q&amp;A sessions.</li>
-    <li>✅ Ensure more student participation in key decision-making processes, so everyone has a say in shaping their university experience.</li>
+    <li> Ensure more student participation in key decision-making processes, so everyone has a say in shaping their university experience.</li>
   </ul>
 </details>